estii20/aquileia-roman-city/README.md

 ## Future Features

-It would be helpful in the future to link the map to google maps using javascript.
+It would be helpful in the future to link the map to google maps using Javascript.
 Further languages such as German and Spanish could be added to the site for non-English speakers.
 The Visit section could be updated to feature sponsored links to the restaurants listed.
 Therefore raising user experience and also revenue for the website.